Here’s an article we found that may be helpful while traveling

 …assess the

+mess.
 One that only requires

 cleanup costs less than one that calls for replacing broken furniture and